Wake Forest University - the Nano and Quantum Technologies Laboratory

 Optics

-The RT Williams Optics Lab has several important functions at NanoteQ.
-The lab acts as a support facility for internal research groups, but does allow approved access to standardized device testing tools.
-Access to time domain spectroscopy or nanopositioning is done through collaboration with NanoteQ members only.
+The RT Williams Optics Lab serves several important functions at NanoteQ.
+(Access to time domain spectroscopy is through collaboration with NanoteQ members only.)

 -